MGXlab/Viromics-Workshop-MGX/_episodes/36_integrating.md

 ~~~
 {: .languare-r}

 We will now only look at the "annot" columns, so `annotsingle` and `annotcluster`.
-Use `View` to look at several of the dataframes we created with the above code, such as the `both.unknowns` and `not.annotated`.
+Use `View` to view several of the dataframes we created with the above code, such as the `both.unknowns` and `not.annotated`.

 > ## Compare annotations
 > - __Was our profile search approach able to annotate proteins that, using the single search, remained unannotated?
 If so how many?__